Chutlhu/PhD_Defense_slides/plan.md

 Good morning everyone and thanks to being here today.

-The title of my PhD thesis is:
+The title of my PhD thesis is
-Echo-aware Signal Processing for Audio Scene Analysis. and this was supervised by Nancy Bertin from the team Panama in INRIA Rennes and Antoine Deleforge from the team Multispeech in INRIA Nancy
+Echo-aware Signal Processing for Audio Scene Analysis.

+and it was supervised by Nancy Bertin from the team Panama in INRIA Rennes and Antoine Deleforge from the team Multispeech in INRIA Nancy

-In a nutshell, this thesis deal with the problem of estimating acoustic echoes and use their information to leverage typical problems of audio signal processing.
+In a nutshell, this thesis deals with the problem of estimating acoustic echoes and leverage their properties to address typical problems of audio signal processing.

-Before going in the details of the contribution, I will better explain the title
+Before going in the details of the thesis contribution, I will first break down the this title

 and to this end,

 ### Audio scene / Scenario

-Let us consider how sound is being recorded at this very moment on my laptop.
+Let us consider how sound is produced and recorded in everyday applications.

-At first, the sound is produced by sound sources, in this case, myself.
+At first, the sound is produced by sound sources, such as speakers or music instruments.
-And in general, it can be also produced by other speakers or music instruments.

-Secondly, the sound is recorded by multiple microphones of my laptop, namely a microphone array.
+Secondly, the sound is recorded by devices featuring multiple microphones of my laptop, called microphone array.

-These microphones convert sound into electrical signals than are analyzed and processed by some software, for instance, to be transmitted to you.
+These microphones convert sound into electrical signals that are analyzed and processed by software.

-However in general the sound can be corrupted by other interfering sources and by measurement noise.
+However, in general the sound can be corrupted by other interfering sources such as air conditioning and by measurement error.

-And more important, before reaching the laptop, the sound propagates in space, interacting with it especially when we are indoor scenario
+The observation that is fundamental for this presentation is that, before reaching the laptop, the sound propagates in space and it interacts with it especially when we are indoor scenario

-This lead to the well-known reverberation effect.
+This lead to the well-known effect called reverberation.

 ### Audio Scene Analysis

-You on the other side, listen to the microphone recordings.
-And even without watching the camera you may understand and infer some information.

-That is because sound carries information.
+All these elements concur to form an audio scene, and form its microphones recordings many types of information can be extracted.

-We can retrieve from it semantic information about the nature of the sound source and its content --- for instance, the words of my speech.
+We can retrieve semantic information about the nature of the sound source and its content.

-We can retrieve spatial information on the location of the sources in the space --- for instance, that I am closer or further away from the microphones.
+We can retrieve spatial information on the location of the sources in the space.

 And finally temporal information, about when a sound source is active or not.

-All of this information create what we called an audio scene.
+All of this process is called audio scene analysis.
-And our brain is particularly efficient to process and organize the information within.
+And our brain is particularly efficient at this.

-So, can a computer do this as well?
+Therefore, can computer do the same?

 ### Signal Processing

-Computer and digital systems implement units based on signal processing models, frameworks and tools that extracts and organizes information from sounds.
+Digital systems implement models, frameworks and tools based on audio signal processing, that is dedicated to process signal representing sound.

-These units typically address specific problems, such as separating or enhancing a target sound form the rest, or say where a sound source is, or quantify the amount of reverberation affecting sound recordings and many others
+These models typically address specific problems, such as

+- isolating a target sound form the rest,
+- or say where a sound source is,
+- or quantify the amount of reverberation affecting sound recordings
+- and many others

 The problems are well-known problems each of those produced large and vast literature that spans many years of research.